Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

+The construction of the sampling algorithms $L_n^{\Delta'_n}(X_n,\Phi_n,f)$ on the grids $G(\Delta'_n)$ is similar to that in \cite{Te85} for the case $\nu = 1$.
+The main contribution of the present paper is a theorem on quasi-interpolation representation by B-spline series of functions $f \in \Ba$ with a discrete equivalent quasi-norm in terms of the coefficient function-valued functionals of this series.
+This theorem plays a key role in constructing the asymptotically optimal linear sampling algorithms $L_n^{\Delta'_n}(X_n,\Phi_n,f)$ for the class $\Ua$, as well in proving the relation \eqref{r_n[Ua]><}.

-We are restricted to compute the asymptotic order of $r_n$ and $\varrho_n$ with respect only to $n$ when $n \to \infty$, not analyzing the dependence on the number of variables $d$.
+In the present paper, we consider only two kinds of anisotropic smoothness spaces $\Bab$ and $\Ba$.
+However, our constructions and methods of proofs of results can be extended to other kinds of anisotropic smoothness, see examples in Remark at the end of Section \ref{Quasi-interpolant}.
+We are restricted to compute the asymptotic order of $r_n$ with respect only to $n$ when $n \to \infty$, not analyzing the dependence on the number of variables $d$.
 Recently, in \cite{DU12} Kolmogorov $n$-widths $d_n(U,\Hg)$ and $\varepsilon$-dimensions $n_\varepsilon(U,\Hg)$ in space $\Hg$ of periodic multivariate function classes $U$ have been investigated in high-dimensional settings, where $U$ is the unit ball in $\Hab$ or its subsets.
 We computed the accurate dependence of $d_n(U,\Hg)$ and $n_\varepsilon(U,\Hg)$ as a function of two variables $n$, $d$ or $\varepsilon$, $d$.
 Although $n$ is the main parameter in the study of convergence rate with respect to $n$ when $n \to \infty$, the parameter $d$ may affect this rate when $d$ is large.
-It is interesting and important to investigate optimal sampling recovery and cubature in terms of $r_n$, $\varrho_n$ and $i_n$ in such high-dimensional settings.
-We will discuss this problem in a forthcoming paper.
+It is interesting and important to investigate optimal sampling recovery and cubature in such high-dimensional settings.
+In the recent paper \cite{Di15}, we have constructed linear algorithms of sampling recovery and cubature formulas on Smolyak grids of periodic $d$-variate functions having Lipschitz-H\"older mixed smoothness based on B-spline quasi-interpolation, and established upper and lower estimates of the error of the optimal sampling recovery and the optimal integration on Smolyak grids, explicit in $d$ and $n$ when the number $d$ of variables and the number $n$ of sampled function values may be very large.